uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 Get advice about training to be a teacher if you live outside the UK, EU/EAA by using the Sign up to talk to a teacher training adviser service.
 </p>
 <p>
 There may be financial support available, but this will depend on your status as a home, EU/EEA or overseas student.
-Find out more from the <a href="https://www.ukcisa.org.uk/" target="_blank">UK Council for International Student Affairs</a>.
+Find out more from the <a href="https://www.ukcisa.org.uk/"  target="_blank" rel="noopener noreferrer">UK Council for International Student Affairs<span class="govuk-visually-hidden">(Link opens in new window)</span><i class="icon icon-external"></i></a>.
 </p>

 <p><a href="#top">Back to top</a></p>